Skip to content

 • stack settings allows you to edit the Stack’s name, or delete the Stack entirely

 • export data allows you to export annotations geometry or comments data as CSV/JSON.
-This will include co-ordinates in the original co-ordinate space of the image.
+This will include co-ordinates in the original co-ordinate space of the image, as well as ids of which user made the comment/annotation, and (in the case of annotation) what colour they are (including the color’s name, if set).

 The scale updates dynamically as you zoom the image.
 By default, the scale is derived from the top layer, but this can be changed in the manage stack dialog.